 While people can laugh all they want at having a baby with more birth weight, having a greater birth weight for a baby is a boon.
 So is having a baby at full term, as opposed to a preterm birth.

-Yes, as I have written about elsewhere, a heavier, full term baby will typically be healthier, and have better brain and cognitive development not only during the childhood years, but during later years.
+We have discussed elsewhere that a heavier, full term baby will typically be healthier later on, and have better brain and cognitive development not only during the childhood years, but during later years.

 So the question now becomes – how to have a heavier, healthy baby which is birthed at full term?

 Is it a matter of eating lots of food?
 Or lots of starchy foods?
 Or lots of fatty foods?